 State of Existing Facilities

-ATC benchmarks its transmission line performance with 24 transmission operators across the United States.
-This sample comprises 44.4 percent of the United States/Canadian transmission grid based upon NERC bulk power line mileage.
-ATC lines operating at 115, 138, and 345kV were top 10 percent for reliability performance in 2011.
-ATC 69-kV transmission lines were top 25 percent for reliability performance in 2011.
+ATC benchmarks its transmission line performance with 20 transmission operators across the United States.
+This sample comprises 41 percent of the United States/Canadian transmission grid based upon NERC bulk power line mileage.
+ATC lines operating at 69, 115, 138, and 345kV were top 10 percent for reliability performance in 2012.
 As evidenced by reliability data, our lines are performing well.
 However, targeted investment will be required to maintain reliability.

-ATC operates a fleet of 196 in service transformers, with approximately 45 percent of these being more than 35 years old.
-Fortunately, ATC has not experienced a high failure rate of these aging transformers but the assessment anticipates an ongoing routine investment is required to maintain reliability and manage operational and financial risk.
+ATC operates a fleet of 186 in service transformers, with approximately 41 percent of these being more than 35 years old.
+Fortunately, ATC has not experienced a high failure rate of these aging transformers but the assessment anticipates that ongoing investment is required to maintain reliability and manage operational and financial risk.

 ATC’s protective relay systems are critical to the safe and reliable operation of the transmission system.
 The plan is to modernize the relay systems to meet compliance requirements, improve reliability, minimize inadvertent operation, and provide additional information to ATC System Operations to improve restoration time when an outage does occur.